 Reference: “Star Gems” 16 page brochure by Lame, C. C., Northern College of Education, Lewiston, Idaho, 1953.
 (Originally $1.00, no longer available).
 See web-site below for guide from “Star Gems” for orienting Idaho star garnets.

 Field Trip Committee: Current field trip schedule included in this newsletter.

 Scholarship Committee: No report this month.

 Show Report Sunshine Committee: No report.

-MT Council Report: No report N.W.
+MT Council Report: No report this month.

+N.W.
 Federation Report: Look in your Federation newsletter for Shows in the Northwest that you might want to attend.